 On 13 February 2017, Pastor Raymond Koh was abducted in broad daylight by secret state police in Malaysia.
-Five years on, after fighting tirelessly for answers, his wife, Susanna, and her family are no closer to finding out where he is – but she is not ready to give up yet.
+Finally, the court case looking into his disappearance has started.
+His wife, Susanna, continues to ask for your prayers.

 On 13 February 2022 it will be five years since Pastor Raymond Koh was abducted by secret police in Malaysia; the incident was caught on CCTV.